 Making your bed each morning may not seem important, but it can make a huge difference to your day.
 It only takes a minute and will be time well spent.

 I once did a consultation for a family who asked me to do a healthy home survey for a property they were thinking of buying.
-We met at the family’s current home and drove from there to the proposed new home.
+We met at the family’s current home and drove from there to the proposed new home, which was nearby.

 ‘Ah, yes,’ said the mother of the beautifully tidy home, when I commented on how well organized it was.
 ‘Even when my children were too small to make their own beds, I taught them to at least try to pull the covers up even the tiniest bit.’
 She mimed a toddler attempting with all their might to pull their bed cover just a few inches up the bed.
 ‘It begins with something as simple as that.’

 Making your bed is a keystone habit